GodOfZap/Encryption-Basics/README.md

 - Caesar cipher encryption and decryption
 - Vigenère cipher encryption and decryption
 - Brute-force attack to guess cipher keys
-- Kasiski examination and IC for analyzing Vigenère cipher
+- Kasiski examination and IOC for analyzing Vigenère cipher

 ## Usage
 Run the scripts to encrypt, decrypt, or perform attacks.